radius-project/design-notes/architecture/2024-11-authz-feature-spec.md

 For this scenario, the platform engineer will use the authorization features of Radius to control permissions.
 However, since Radius is new to the organization, the platform engineer expects to use prescriptive guidance from Radius using pre-defined roles and best practices.

 Radius will ship with several roles pre-defined.
 These roles grant permission to perform actions on certain resource types.
-These roles will not be assigned to any user out of the box except the Radius administrator role.
+These roles will not be assigned to any user out of the box.
 The documentation will describe how to assign a role to a user or group of users and describe how to define the scope of those permissions.

 #### Out-of-the-box roles

+**Kubernetes Cluster Administrator** – The cluster administrator has superuser access to all tenants in the Radius system.
+It is only possible to authenticate via the `cluster-admin` Kubernetes RoleBinding on the host cluster.

-**Radius Administrator** – The Radius Administrator has superuser access to the Radius system.
+**Radius Administrator** – The Radius Administrator has full administrator rights to the Radius tenant (MyCompany in the example below).

 **Resource Group Administrator** – The Resource Group Administrator role grants permission to manage resource groups, role definitions, and role assignments.